-7 Tips for Preparing and Presenting a Winning Scientific Poster
+7 Tips for Preparing a Winning Scientific Poster Presentation

 Presenting a scientific poster is a great way to share your research at a conference, interact with fellow researchers, and get instant feedback on your work.
 It also serves as a valuable networking opportunity and allows you to forge relationships for future collaborations.

-Although there are many benefits to presenting a scientific poster, your first attempt at preparing and presenting one can feel daunting.
+Although there are many benefits to scientific poster presentations, your first attempt at preparing and presenting one can feel daunting.
 Graduate students are often left to figure out how to do this all on their own, which can lead to posters filled with too much text and data, and presentations that are difficult to follow.